A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 Dumbledore sat back as if to say, well then.

-"May I inquire about your theories regarding this new level of intrusion?" he prodded.
+"May I inquire about your theories regarding this bond?" he prodded.

 "I am not at liberty to share them at this time with anyone, Severus."